evanart/evanart/wp-content/plugins/pb-responsive-images/readme.txt

 * Initial public release!

 == Upgrade Notice ==

-= 1.4.1 =
-Bugfix for WordPress installed in separate directory

 = 1.4 =
 Bug fixes for IE and IIS compatibility, and WordPress debug warnings, and serving out of a WordPress subdirectory install.